How Much Does it Cost to Rent a Storage Container? 6 Factors

 5. Mobile Storage Amenities

 As with any product, the amenities will change the price of the unit.
 Many mobile storage companies offer a variety of products to improve your storage experience.
-Optional items can include:
+Optional items or accessories for your mobile storage may include:

 Larger storage units can come with office space, in case you need to conduct business near your storage.